memfault/interrupt/_drafts/faster-builds.md

 0.03s user 0.02s system 90% cpu 0.053 total
 ```

-This shows that, just by including a single header to our otherwise 3 line `.c`
+This shows that, just by including a single header in our otherwise 3 line `.c`
 file, the file went from being built in 50 ms to 200 ms. In the next section
 we'll see how easy it is to slow down every compilation due to an accidental or
 large included header file.